rupc/go-with-intel-sgx/README.md

 # Go with Intel SGX
 There are many examples of cgo which connects C/C++ source codes to native Go program.
 And also I saw many sample codes writtin for Intel SGX.
-But I couldn't find combination of both cgo and Intel SGX.
+But I couldn't find a combination of both cgo and Intel SGX.
 So I made it.

 This example would be useful to those who want to support Intel SGX's functionalities using Go Lang.